HOOLAHAN/CV/README.md

 - Throughout the Makers course, I regularly engaged in pair programming, both in-person and remotely.
 This practice enhanced my ability to communicate technical concepts clearly and improved my teamwork skills.
 By switching roles between the driver and navigator, I honed my collaborative abilities and ensured that my commit messages were concise and informative.

 - During my career in construction, I consistently emphasised clear and effective communication.
 It was crucial to provide accurate and comprehensive works information, ensuring proper understanding and adherence.
-I developed a habit of regularly checking in with installers to confirm alignment and address any concerns promptly.
+I would regularly check in with installers to confirm alignment and address any concerns promptly.

 ## Education